 Little Cottonwood Canyon and Big Cottonwood Canyon

-Salt Lake's Little Cottonwood and Big Cottonwood canyons are natural gems of the highest order.
-Home to the four incredible ski resorts mentioned above, the Cottonwoods in summer are safe havens for incredible climbing, bouldering, hiking, trail running, cycling and mountain biking, both on and off the resorts.
+Around 20 miles from Salt Lake City, Little Cottonwood and Big Cottonwood canyons are natural gems of the highest order.
+Home to the four incredible Utah ski resorts mentioned above, the Cottonwoods in summer are safe havens for incredible climbing, bouldering, hiking, trail running, cycling and mountain biking, both on and off the resorts.
 (As protected watersheds, dogs are not permitted.)
 Both canyons are designated scenic byways.
 Albion Basin at the top of Little Cottonwood is a centerpiece of the Cottonwoods’ summer Wasatch Wildflower Festival.